peterwjacko/tassie-trees-research-plan/doc/210_chapter2_paper1.md

 trained on RGB imagery versus those informed by hyperspectral data is sparse, particularly in complex forest canopies.
-Furthermore, there is limited understanding of the underlying mechanisms driving performance differences between these approaches---specifically whether improved accuracy stems from the additional spectral information content itself, or from the complex spectral-spatial relationships that deep learning models can exploit within hyperspectral datasets.
+Furthermore, there is limited understanding of the underlying mechanisms driving performance differences between these approaches.
+Specifically whether improved accuracy stems from the additional spectral information content itself, or from the complex spectral-spatial relationships that deep learning models can exploit within hyperspectral datasets.